aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 3.1 Contact points
 ~~~~~~~~~~~~~~~~~~

-Please contact the current chair of the code of conduct committee directly by email, see 4.1.
+Please contact the CoCC directly by email, see 4.1.

 3.2 Alternate contact points
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In case of conflict of interest of sktime CoC committee members, you can report through the [NumFOCUS CoC process](https://numfocus.org/code-of-conduct), or, in case of events, to the organisation at which the event is taking place (e.g., a university).
+In case of conflict of interest of sktime CoCC members, you can report through the [NumFOCUS CoC process](https://numfocus.org/code-of-conduct), or, in case of events, to the organisation at which the event is taking place (e.g., a university).